For a pictoral version of this testimony, go to my personal website, The Spiritual Pilgrim. It has its own very special merits.

 Actually, much to their surprise, they found out that I had a brain, and soon I was asked to take the lead in a number of projects (such as helping to design and organize the annual pastors' retreat).
 Then within a couple of years they even asked me to head up the Unit itself!
 This is when I began to bring in speakers for presbytery conferences and retreats on the subject of science and theology, one of my favorite subjects – and a key part of what would soon be my very first website!

 Richard Tarnas.
-Always the teacher as well as the preacher, I started up a class for the half of the congregation that supported me (the other, the mostly older half, in constant opposition because I just didn't fit in to their expectations of what a new and "inexperienced" pastor should be all about!).
+Always the teacher as well as the preacher, I started up a class for the half of the Garfield congregation that supported me (the other, the mostly older half, in constant opposition because I just didn't fit in to their expectations of what a new and "inexperienced" pastor should be all about!).
 Over the next year I led this group (making up most of my Board of Elders or "Session") on a long cultural history of Western Civilization, using a book by Esalen Institute's Richard Tarnas The Passion of the Western Mind: Understanding the Ideas that Have Shaped Our World View (1993) which I absolutely loved (and so did a number of my parishioners, until I had a dozen or so of the 30+ active members of the congregation participating).

 Then I got the bright idea of inviting Tarnas out to New Jersey to do a seminar for the Presbytery.
-Since he was headed for New York City on business, he agreed to give us a full aftlernoon and evening of his insights.
+Since he was headed for New York City on business, he agreed to give us a full afternoon and evening of his insights.
 I just supposed that the members of the Presbytery would jump at this chance to spend some time with an outstanding young historian, but made the terrible mistake of scheduling the event at the Garfield Church.
 We really busied ourselves for this big event.
 But in the end only a couple of people outside of my little group showed up for the event.
-At that point I realized what a mistake it was hosting this event at the lowest-status church in the Presbytery.
+At that point I realized what a huge mistake it had been hosting this event at the lowest-status church in the Presbytery.
 I should have scheduled it a one of the prestige churches instead.

 But Tarnas was very gracious in all this, proving to be very humble in the company of our own very humble little group.
 In fact, he decided then and there to extend an offer for me to come out to California to an event (very "New Age" in spirituality) focused heavily on the Transpersonal Psychology school of thought and such individuals as Stanislav Grof and Ken Wilbur... and he would see that the conference fee was waived for me.
 And since my sister's boyfriend (eventually to be her husband) lived not far from where the event was to be hosted, I would even have a place to stay.

 I was aware of what I was getting into.
 In fact that's why I chose to buy the airline tickets to do this little venture ... just to see where the Boomers were at in their more recent thinking.
-Considering the fact that the conference was supposed to focus on all the various worldviews and philosophies of our world (some 50 different sessions available), Tarnas (a Roman Catholic) was the only one to present the Western or Christian viewpoint at the conference.
-A recently defrocked Catholic monk (at that time now an Episcopal priest), Matthew Fox, was speaking.
+Considering the fact that the conference was supposed to focus on all the various worldviews and philosophies of our world (some 50 different sessions available), it was typical of Boomer anti-Christian prejudice that Tarnas (a Roman Catholic) was the only one to present the Western or Christian viewpoint at the conference.
+A recently defrocked Catholic monk (at that time now an Episcopal priest), Matthew Fox, was also speaking.
 So I made my way to his session ... only to find out that he was talking about the Seven Chakras of Hinduism!
 He had nothing to say about Christianity.
 In fact former-governor Jerry Brown (who would be California governor again 2011-2019!) spoke at the conference.
-And when he mentioned something about Christianity, the boos went up rather widely.
+And when he mockingly mentioned something about Christianity, the boos went up rather widely.
 Ah well.
 The Boomers were still Boomers!

 A growing family.
 Several months after arriving in Garfield, our son Paul was born.
 Then we were four: Rachel, now Paul, and Kathleen and me.
 Then a year and a half later another daughter, Elizabeth, was born.
 Then there was a gap in time.
 It was very close to the end of our seven-years in Garfield that then our second son, John, was born.
 Wow!
 Now we were a family of six.